 For Australian goods exporters

-On entry into force of KAFTA, 84 per cent of Australia’s exports (by value) to Korea will enter duty free, rising to 99.8 per cent on full implementation of the Agreement.
-As part of our commitments, Australia will remove its remaining tariffs on Korean goods on entry into force or over several years.
+Following entry into force of KAFTA, 84 per cent of Australia’s exports (by value) to Korea enter duty free.
+This will rise to 99.8 per cent on full implementation of the Agreement.
+As part of our commitments, Australia is removing its remaining tariffs on Korean goods, either on entry into force or over several years.

-For agriculture, Korea will eliminate tariffs immediately on entry into force for raw sugar, wheat, wine, and some horticulture.
+For agriculture, Korea eliminated tariffs on entry into force for raw sugar, wheat, wine, and some horticulture.
 Tariffs of up to 550 per cent on most other agricultural products will be eliminated within short time frames.
 Other key outcomes on agriculture include:

-- beef: Korea will eliminate its 40 per cent tariff on beef progressively over 15 years, which will help to level the playing field for Australian beef exporters.
+- beef: Korea will eliminate its 40 per cent tariff on beef by 1 January 2028, which will help to level the playing field for Australian beef exporters.

-- dairy: duty free quotas for cheese, butter and infant formula and high tariffs will be eliminated on many dairy products between three and 20 years.
+- dairy: duty free quotas for cheese, butter and infant formula and high tariffs will be eliminated on many dairy products by 1 January 2033.

-88 per cent of Australia’s manufactures, resources and energy exports will enter Korea duty free on entry into force of KAFTA, with all remaining tariffs phased out within ten years.
+88 per cent of Australia’s manufactures, resources and energy exports enter Korea duty free following entry into force, with all remaining tariffs phased out by 1 January 2023.

-- Tariffs on priority products including liquefied natural gas, titanium dioxide, unwrought aluminium, automotive parts such as engines and gearboxes, and sea salt, will be immediately eliminated on entry into force.
+- Tariffs on priority products including liquefied natural gas, titanium dioxide, unwrought aluminium, automotive parts such as engines and gearboxes, and sea salt, were eliminated on entry into force.

 For Australian services suppliers

-KAFTA will provide Australian services exporters with the best treatment Korea has agreed with any trading partner, on par with its agreements with the United States and Europe.
+KAFTA provides Australian services exporters with the best treatment Korea has agreed with any trading partner, on par with its agreements with the United States and Europe.
 Key outcomes include:

-- Australian accountants will be able to: establish offices in Korea to provide consultancy services on international and Australian accounting laws; and within five years will be able to work in, and invest in, Korean accounting firms.
+- Australian accountants are able to: establish offices in Korea to provide consultancy services on international and Australian accounting laws.
+By 12 December 2019, they will be able to work in, and invest in, Korean accounting firms.

-- Telecommunications providers, within two years, will be able to own up to 100 per cent of the voting shares of a facilities-based telecommunications service supplier in Korea.
+- Telecommunications providers, will be able to own up to 100 per cent of the voting shares of a facilities-based telecommunications service supplier in Korea by 12 December 2016.

-- Australian financial services providers will be able to supply specified financial services on a “cross-border” basis, including investment advice and portfolio management services for investment funds, as well as a range of insurance and insurance-related services.
+- Australian financial services providers are able to supply specified financial services on a “cross-border” basis, including investment advice and portfolio management services for investment funds, as well as a range of insurance and insurance-related services.